 Kaarin Record Leach

 For over 25 years, The Record Studio has been providing private piano instruction, collaborative piano/vocal coaching sessions, choral directing, and accompanying services at the highest level of quality.
-She is sought after performance engagements and private instruction because of her musicality, professionalism, and dedication to the development of the emerging artist as a whole.
+She is sought after for performance engagements and private instruction because of her musicality, professionalism, and dedication to the development of the emerging artist as a whole.

 Kaarin Record Leach received her undergraduate degree from world-renowned Westminster Choir College in Princeton, NJ, with additional studies at Princeton University, in Music Education with an emphasis on Piano and Voice Performance.
 Due to her experiences at her alma mater, she has had the incredibly fortunate experience to be on stage under the direction of such conductors as Leonard Bernstein, Riccardo Muti, Yannick Nézet-Séguin, and Zubin Mehta at halls including Juilliard, Carnegie Hall, and Lincoln Center.
 World-class orchestras that she has performed with include the New York Philharmonic, the Philadelphia Orchestra, and the Juilliard Orchestra.